itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 #### WSDL

 - A **WSDL** is an **XML document** that **describes** a web service.

-- It tells about the functions that you can implement or exposed to the client e.g; getRecipe etc, request parameters, which are optional, which are required etc and also about the response.
+- It talks about the functions that you can implement or expose to the client e.g.; getRecipe etc., request parameters, which are optional, which are required, etc., and also about the response.

 - It actually stands for **Web Services Description/Definition Language**.

 #### SOAP